 Step Four – Create an action plan based on your conclusions in step three.
 It can be as simple as continuing to foster your strengths while incrementally improving in other areas.
 Get specific.
 What things will you do to be a more Thankful person, for example.

 By completing this activity, a person can increase their self-awareness and become more focused on working toward the person they want to be, instead of comparing themselves to others.
 I’ve often found this helps people realize they already are well on the way to being that person and simply haven’t been giving themselves credit!

+This and over a dozen other activities, interventions, and games can be used with Describe cards.
 Stay tuned for more activities and games for Describe!
 Have you come up with a new way to use Describe?
 I’d love to hear about it!